hadley/adv-r/Functions.md

 rm(l, m)
 ```

 There is one small tweak to the rule for functions.
-If you are using a name in a context where it's obvious that you want a function (e.g. `f(3)`), R will keep searching up the parent environments until it finds a function.
-This means that in the following example `n` takes on a different value depending on whether R is looking for a function or a variable.
+If you are using a name in a context where it's obvious that you want a function (e.g. `f(3)`), R will ignore objects that are not functions while it is searching.
+In the following example `n` takes on a different value depending on whether R is looking for a function or a variable.

 ```R
 n <- function(x) x / 2